 On April 8, Ray and Josephine Cowdery of Rapid City will present on their new book Jensen's War about Wasta rancher Leonel Jensen who served with the American Red Cross in World War II Europe.

 "In the introduction we will quickly cover the pioneer Jensen family and Leonel’s pre-war activities including at the Summer White House in Custer State Park, running the bank in Wall at the time the Hustead family arrived in Wall and started the Drug Store adjacent to the bank.
 Then we will concentrate on his military service and Red Cross service in the ETO and his invention of putting up Wall Drug signs in Europe."
 Jensen bio

 On May 13, “How to Speak Communist.”
 MAJ Bob Liebman (USAF ret) and former Iron Curtain defector Peter Vodenka, author of Journey for Freedom, will talk about how the Soviets weaponized language in pursuit of a global socialist state, which is still a little-known but key player in today’s geopolitical world.

-Send us a message to be on confidential email list to receive monthly notices of meetings.
+Send us a message to be on confidential email list to receive a monthly update.
 Do you have a story about your military service that you'd like to share and possibly write down?
 We'd like to hear from you.